 The Broke and Beautiful Life by Stefanie O’Connell

-From broke actress trying to make it in NYC, to now a top millennial money expert making serious bank through her personal brand, public speaking tours and more, her book The Broke and Beautiful Life is a great read for anyone who thinks they’re too broke to ever reach for the stars.
+From a broke actress trying to make it in NYC, to now a top millennial money expert making serious bank through her personal brand, public speaking tours, and more, her book The Broke and Beautiful Life is a great read for anyone who thinks they’re too broke to ever reach for the stars.

 What I love about this book is it really drives home the power of personal finance.
-By educating yourself, learning the tools and applying them (consistently), you’ll be shocked to find that with some determination and hard work, you can go from broke to financially free.
+By educating yourself, learning the tools, and applying them (consistently), you’ll be shocked to find that with some determination and hard work, you can go from broke to financially free.
 Being financially secure isn’t just for those who were born rich.
 You can start from anywhere and go the distance, and Stefanie is proof of that.

 What’s your favourite millennial-focused personal finance book?
 Share it in the comments!